nathan-ha/CutieHack2022/README.md

 roll number

-main is the only branch we need
+main is the only branch we need (i have no idea if this bot even still works because the way i uploaded it to github is kinda cursed)